MahApps/MahApps.Metro/readme.md

 ## Something missing?

-If you're looking for another awesome libraries which are compatible with MahApps, check them out:
+If you're looking for other awesome libraries which are compatible with MahApps, check them out:

 - [MaterialDesignInXamlToolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) Google Material Design in XAML & WPF, for C# & VB.Net [http://materialdesigninxaml.net](http://materialdesigninxaml.net)
 - [Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) a library that implements an Office-like user interface for the Windows Presentation Foundation (WPF)